GayaGorodecki/FacebookApp_C-_.Net_DP/README.md

 # FacebookApp_CS_.Net_DP

-Facebook App with C# .Net Framework
+Facebook App using C# .Net Framework

 Designed and built as project in Design Pattern academic course.